Steve Trout

 Steven Russell Trout (born July 30, 1957) is an American former professional baseball pitcher who played Major League Baseball (MLB) during the 1980s.

 He is the son of former MLB pitcher Dizzy Trout.
 He had the nickname "Rainbow".

-Career
+Playing career

 Chicago White Sox

 After attending Thornwood High School in South Holland, Illinois, Trout was drafted by the Chicago White Sox in the first round of the 1976 MLB draft.
-He played three years in the minor leagues before joining the White Sox and pitching in his first MLB game on July 1, 1978 against the Minnesota Twins.
+He played three years in the minor leagues before joining the White Sox and pitching in his first MLB game on July 1, 1978, against the Minnesota Twins.

 Chicago Cubs

 Before the 1983 season, Trout was traded to the Chicago Cubs along with Warren Brusstar for Scott Fletcher, Pat Tabler, Randy Martz, and Dick Tidrow.
-Trout had 32 starts in his first season with the Cubs, going 10-14 with a 4.65 ERA.
+Trout had 32 starts in his first season with the Cubs, going 10–14 with a 4.65 ERA.